 St. Vincentopens a new window - This is the stage name of Annie Clark, a prolific musician who began her musical career as a member of The Polyphonic Spree.
 St. Vincent’s combination of poppy melodies, guttural guitar riffs, and smart, witty lyrics have made her an alt-pop staple over the last 10 years.
 Her new album is this month but if you’re looking for a great introduction try her self-titled albumopens a new window from 2014

 Saint Motelopens a new window - I dare you to listen to the 2014 EP My Type, or the 2016 full length Saint Motelevisionopens a new window and not dance.
 You can’t do it.
 The combination of horns, keyboard and high-energy up-tempo beats makes this one of the best dance pop bands I’ve listened to in ages.
 Add in A.J.
 Jackson’s tongue in cheek lyrics (“You’re just my type….you have a pulse and you are breathing”) and you’ve got the recipe for a good time

-St. Paul and the Broken Bones - This band out of Birmingham, Alabama is a throwback to the big band soul sound.
+St. Paul and the Broken Bonesopens a new window - This band out of Birmingham, Alabama is a throwback to the big band soul sound.
 If you’re a fan of James Brown, Ray Charles or Sly and the Family Stone, I highly recommend checking these guys out.
 Front man Paul Janeway brings an energy and exasperation to the lyrics that will have you cursing your ex or crying into your whiskey.
 In a good way.
 Like Saint Motel the horns really drive the message home for St. Paul and the Broken Bones.

 Come find your patron saint of music at SLPL’s central library, or your local neighborhood branch today!